sapcc/go-makefile-maker/README.md

 | `githubWorkflows.ci.runOn` | `ubuntu-latest` | The type of machine(s) to run the `build` and `test` job on ([more info][ref-runs-on]).
 Use this to ensure that your build compilation and tests are successful on multiple operating systems. |
 | `githubWorkflows.ci.coveralls` | `false` | Enables sending the test coverage report to Coveralls. |
 | `githubWorkflows.ci.ignorePaths` | *(optional)* | Refer to the description for `githubWorkflows.global.ignorePaths`. |

+You can disable this workflow for a specific commit by including `[ci skip]` in the commit message.

 [ref-runs-on]: https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on